judka-uriel/uriel-book/uriel_en.md

 it is clearly stated that before conversion they carefully examine whether the gentile requests to be accepted among the Jews because he has set his eye upon a Jewish woman.
 And a gentile woman is examined whether she has set her eye upon a Jewish man.
-And in the Shulchan Aruch
+And in the Shulchan Arukh
 Yoreh De'ah [268](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.268.12)
 all the same is stated.
 Or perhaps they meant that I should marry a gentile woman?